Inspection Reports for

 Visit Reason

-The inspection was conducted to determine if the facility was in compliance with Federal participation requirements for nursing homes participating in the Medicare and/or Medicaid programs.
+The survey was conducted to determine if the facility was in compliance with Federal participation requirements for nursing homes participating in Medicare and/or Medicaid programs.

 Findings

-The survey found the most serious deficiency in the facility to be at a 'G' level, indicating significant noncompliance.
-Enforcement remedies including denial of payment for new Medicare admissions were imposed effective March 10, 2015, with potential termination if substantial compliance is not achieved within six months.
+The survey found the most serious deficiency to be at a "G" level.
+As a result, enforcement remedies including denial of payment for new Medicare admissions effective March 10, 2015, were imposed due to failure to achieve substantial compliance.

 Report Facts